Engaging with environmental stakeholders: Routes to building environmental capabilities in the context of the low carbon economy

 Paterson, Fred, Baranova, Polina, Neary, S., Hanson, Jill, Clarke, Lewis, Wond, Tracey, Lee, Amanda, Gill, J., Gallotta, Bruno, Eisen, Matthew and Nesterova, Iana 2018.
 Key skills and training needs of the D2N2 low carbon and environmental goods and services (LCEGS) sector.
 University of Derby.

-Environmental capabilities of small and medium sized enterprises: Towards transition to a low carbon economy in the East Midlands.
+Environmental capabilities of small and medium sized enterprises: Towards transition to a low carbon economy in the East Midlands

-Baranova, Polina and Paterson, Fred 2017.
+Baranova, P. 2017.
 Environmental capabilities of small and medium sized enterprises: Towards transition to a low carbon economy in the East Midlands.
-Local Economy: The Journal of the Local Economy Policy Unit. https://doi.org/10.1177/0269094217744494
+Local Economy. https://doi.org/10.1177/0269094217744494

 Understanding the customer journey through the prism of service design methodology.